legendu-net/blog/misc/content/2022/10/tips-on-neovim/tips-on-neovim.md

 ## Tips and Traps

+1. [AstroNvim](https://github.com/AstroNvim/AstroNvim) is a great configuration for NeoVim.

-1. NeoVim with a complicated configuration (e.g., SpaceVim) might be too slow when editing a large (>50M) text file.
+1. NeoVim with a complicated configuration (e.g., AstroNvim, SpaceVim, etc) might be too slow when editing a large (>50M) text file.
     One trick helps is to disable plugins when editing large files.
     For example,